Asset Management Program

 Council's Strategic Priority - An Asset Management Program

-The following graphic (located here) outlines the various asset management related activities that have taken place since the Council directed in 2015 that staff establish an asset management program.
-The graphic shows the timelines and key milestones in the asset management planning process, culminating in the endorsed policy and strategy that are at the core of the District's endorsed program.
+The graphic located here outlines the various asset management related activities that have taken place since the Council directed in 2015 that staff establish an asset management program.
+The graphic shows the timelines and key milestones in the asset management planning process from 2015 through 2018, culminating in the endorsed policy and strategy that are at the core of the District's endorsed program.

 Asset Management Policy

 The District's Asset Management Policy captures Council’s direction to staff regarding asset management practices and infrastructure renewal.
 The policy describes the District's approach to asset management, including the Asset Management BC definition of what asset management is and the District’s direction to adopt some of their best practices.
 The Asset Management BC Framework describes an asset management policy as a document that “… formalizes corporate commitment to asset management…” in a way that “…broadly outlines the principles and guides the development and implementation of asset management across the organization in a systematic and coordinated way.”
 Developing an asset management policy was flagged as a high priority task (categorized under People: Governance, Leadership & Staff) in the 2016 Opus International Consultants report on the District’s asset management practices.

 Asset Management Strategy